jestilwell714/flashcardsapi/README.md

-# Java REST API FlashCards Project
+# Java/Spring Boot REST API FlashCards Project

-## A working progress FlashCards app written with Java/Spring Boot backend.

 ## Duel Study modes

-### Cram mode ("lazy update weight logic)
+### Cram mode ("lazy update weight logic")
-For short-term exam preperation, endless cramming mode
+For short-term exam preperation, endless cramming mode.
-- Custom "lazy update strategy"
 - **User Feedback:** after card has been flipped, user can score from 1-5 based if the got the card correct and how difficult it was for them to retain.
 This score is used to give the card an updated weight.
 - **Weighted lottery:** next cards are randomised, where cards struggled with are mathmatically more probable to appear.
 - **Lazy Update:** cards seen often weight's are altered with "pity bonuses" to allow for cards not not seen in a long time to appear.

 ### Spaced repetition (FSRS algorithm) - COMING SOON
-For long term retention, with a FCFS algorithm
+For long-term retention, with a FCFS algorithm.

 ## Technology Stack
 ### Backend